 Depending on your personal preference, you may want warmer or cooler lights.
 Take time to experiment to find which tone gives you a sense of ease.

 Before you commit to the location of a wellness space in your home, think about how much natural light it will get.
 Will that amount make you feel more relaxed?
-Or do you want a darker space?
+Do you want as much natural light as possible, or would you prefer a darker space?

 Imbuing the Room With Natural Materiality